semailab/Semai-Lab-DFIR/Project6.md

 Since we know the account name that the attacker first targeted, let's take a deeper look into that specific user's files in Autopsy!
 The first place that I decided to look at, which is pretty common for command execution, was the user's PowerShell folder, and to no surprise, a PowerShell log history was found.
 Opening the PowerShell log gives us the exact command used to escalate to SYSTEM (PSExec is commonly known for Lateral Movement according to [MITRE](https://attack.mitre.org/software/S0029/)).

 <img src="https://i.imgur.com/HKtNptv.png" width="500" height="1000" />

+# Task 3: How many files have been encrypted by the the ransomware deployment?